beego/beedoc/en-US/mvc/controller/router.md

     if the namespaceCond return true will run this namespace, otherwise, won't run

-- NSBefore(filiterList ...FilterFunc)
+- NSBefore(filterList ...FilterFunc)
-- NSAfter(filiterList ...FilterFunc)
+- NSAfter(filterList ...FilterFunc)

     For `BeforeRouter` and `FinishRouter` filters.
 Can register multiple filters.